gbvbahia01/Meta_Spring/README.md

 ## Setup
 1. Run the DB.sql in a Postgres db.
-    * If you will use another database you must setup applicationContext.xml for this DB.
+    *If you will use another database you must setup applicationContext.xml for this DB*.

 2. Put the Postgres Jar in the CATALINA_HOME/lib.
 3. Setup CATALINA_HOME/conf/server.xml with resource  Database Connection Pool (DBCP) to be used by application: